CS3219-AY2324S1/ay2324s1-course-assessment-g09/backend/user_service/README.md

-# User Management
+# User Service

 This service manages User Accounts for PeerPrep.
 CRUD operations are supported.
 For now, User Accounts only has information on Name, nothing else.

 HTTP Status 200 means the operation completed successfully.
-Or else, HTTP Status 500 means the operation faced some error.
+Or else, other HTTP Statuses mean the operation faced some error.

 ## How to start?